 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
 While the appreciation rate along the South Coast has softened, there are still a few areas where multiple offers are commonplace (9 offers were presented on one of my listings in February and it sold 28% over the asking price).
-On the South Coast of Santa Barbara County as of January 7th there were 336 active House/PUD listings (down from 352 in December) and 136 active Condominium listings available for purchase (up from 134 in December).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 110 (32.7%) of the 336 active House/PUD listings are located in Montecito and Hope Ranch.
+On the South Coast of Santa Barbara County as of March 1st there were 378 active House/PUD listings (from 329 in February) and 107 active Condominium listings available for purchase (down from 119 in February).
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 106 (28%) of the 329 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale, which was a lot of inventory for Buyers to choose from.

-Of the 146 sales in December 2018, 76 sold for over $1,000,000 which equates to 52.1% of the total sales, up from 28% in January, down from 52.1% in December and up from 44.4% in November.
+Of the 116 sales in February 2019, 59 sold for over $1,000,000 which equates to 51% of the total sales, up from 28% in January, down from 52.1% in December and up from 44.4% in November.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-Of the 146 sales in December 2018, 21.2% (31) were cash transactions, up from 18.5% in November.
+Of the 116 sales in February 2019, 28% (32) were cash transactions.

-On December 27th the Conference Board reported that the Consumer Confidence Index stood at 131.4, up from 121.7 in January and 126.6 in December.
-The highest recent Index levels were 136.4 in November and 137.9 in October.
-Lynn Franco, Director of Economic Indicators at the Conference Board, stated: “Expectations regarding job prospects and business conditions weakened, but still suggest that the economy will continue expanding at a solid pace in the short-term.”
-The highest Consumer Confidence level was last seen in September 2000 when the Index stood at 142.5.
+On February 26th the Conference Board reported that the Consumer Confidence Index stood at 131.4, up from 121.7 in January and 126.6 in December.
+The highest recent Index levels were 136.4 in November 2018 and 137.9 in October 2018.
+Lynn Franco, Director of Economic Indicators at the Conference Board, stated: “Looking ahead, consumers expect the economy to continue expanding.
+However, according to The Conference Board’s economic forecasts, the pace of expansion is expected to moderate in 2019.”
+The highest historical Consumer Confidence level was last seen in September 2000 when the Index stood at 142.5.

-As for the cost of living, Numbeo compiles data for their cost of living index for major cities in the Western Hemisphere.
-Numbeo’s indices are relative to New York City.
-Which means that for New York City, each index should be 100(%).
+As for the cost of living, Numbeo compiles data for its cost of living index for major cities in the Western Hemisphere.
+Numbeo’s indices are relative to New York City, which means that for New York City, each index should be 100%.
 If another city has, for example, rent index of 120, it means that on an average in that city rents are 20% more expensive than in New York City.
 If a city has rent index of 70, that means on an average in that city rents are 30% less expensive than in New York City.
-The highest City index on the 2018 list was Hamilton in Bermuda @ 145.43, the highest City Index in California was San Francisco @ 97.84, the lowest City Index in California was Bakersfield @ 69.2, the lowest City Index in the United States was Athens, GA, @ 60.55 and the lowest City Index on the list was Puebla in Mexico @ 32.65.
-Santa Barbara’s City Index came in @ 79.17.
+The highest City index on the 2019 list was New York @ 100, the highest City Index in California was San Francisco @ 91.67, the lowest City Index in California was Bakersfield @ 67.35, the lowest City Index in the United States was Boise, ID, @ 58.85 and the lowest City Index on the list was Caracas in Venezuela @ 25.01.
+Santa Barbara’s 2018 City Index came in @ 79.17.
 This is a very interesting comparison list to check out: Cost of Living in the Western Hemisphere .
 The highest international city of the list was Basel, Switzerland @ 131.37 and the lowest was Rawalpindi, Pakistan @ 18.91.

-For December 2018, data from Realtor.com indicates that 7 (also 7 in October and November) of the 20 Hottest Housing Markets in the United States were in California, ranging from Chico @ 96.32 as #2 to Santa Cruz @ 85.79 as #19.
-It is interesting to note all of California’s Hottest Housing Markets were in the Northern part of the state.
-As of December 2018 the hottest housing zip code in California was in Albany (San Francisco Bay Area).
-To review the Realtor.com data, check out: https://www.realtor.com/research/reports/hottest-markets/ .
+For February 2019, data from Realtor.com indicates that 8 (up from 7 in October, November, December and January) of the 20 Hottest Housing Markets in the United States were in California, ranging from Chico @ 96.32 as #2 to Santa Cruz @ 85.79 as #19.
+It is interesting to note again that all of California’s Hottest Housing Markets were located in the Northern part of the state.
+Santa Barbara came in as #3079 on the list @ 75.46. https://www.realtor.com/research/reports/hottest-markets/

-Historically the highest yearly median sales prices recorded on the Santa Barbara South Coast were recorded in 2006 at $980,000 and 2017 at $985,006.
-The 2018 median sales price was $1,025,500, down from $1,066,500 in January.
+Historically the highest January-February median sales prices recorded on the Santa Barbara South Coast were recorded in 2007 at $1,032,500.
+The January-February 2019 median sales price was $1,025,500, down from $1,066,500 in January.
 The current median sales price has now been hovering near those historic highs for most of the 2017 and 2018 years, which would indicate a leveling off in market values.

-As of January 7th in Goleta there were 43 active House/PUD listings and 15 pending sales, which equates to only a 2.9 month supply of listings for Buyers to choose from.
+As of March 1st in Goleta there were 52 active House/PUD listings and 28 pending sales, which equates to only a 1.9 month supply of listings for Buyers to choose from.
 Generally under 3 months of inventory would be considered a Seller’s market and lower than 2 months points to a feverish Seller’s market.
 Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers and typically over a 6 or 7 month supply would be considered a Buyer’s market with multiple listings to choose from.
-Based on Santa Barbara Multiple Listing Service data and as of January 7th, Carpinteria/Summerland had a 3.3 month supply, Montecito had a 9.2 month supply, Santa Barbara had a 4.2 month supply and Hope Ranch had a 9 month supply.
-These inventory statistics indicate that the Carpinteria/Summerland and Goleta markets are still tilting a bit in the Seller’s favor, the Santa Barbara market is becoming well balanced and the Hope Ranch and Montecito market are tilting more towards a Buyer’s market.
-With a total of 73 House/PUD pending sales and only 336 active listings on the South Coast of Santa Barbara County, there is only a combined 4.6 month supply of House/PUD listings for Buyers to choose from.
-With a total of 37 Condominium pending sales and only 136 active listings on the South Coast of Santa Barbara County, there is only a 2 month supply (down from 2.6 in February) of Condominium listings for Buyers to choose from.
-It is too soon to know how the Montecito disaster will affect the Montecito values in the very long term, but pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply still seems evident.
+Based on Santa Barbara Multiple Listing Service data and as of March 1st, Carpinteria/Summerland had a 7.6 month supply, Montecito had a 7.4 month supply, Santa Barbara had a 2.8 month supply and Hope Ranch had a 12.8 month supply.
+These inventory statistics indicate that the Santa Barbara, Hope Ranch and Goleta markets are still tilting in the Seller’s favor and the Carpinteria/Summerland and Montecito market are tilting in the Buyer’s favor.
+With a total of 102 House/PUD pending sales and only 378 active listings on the South Coast of Santa Barbara County, there is only a combined 3.7 month supply (same as in February) of House/PUD listings for Buyers to choose from.
+With a total of 55 Condominium pending sales and only 107 active listings on the South Coast of Santa Barbara County, there is only a 2 month supply (down from 2.6 in February) of Condominium listings for Buyers to choose from.
+It is too soon to know how the Montecito disaster will affect the Montecito values in the very long term, but pressures on Hope Ranch and the upper price rangers of Santa Barbara and Goleta housing supply still seems to be very evident.
 Buyers do seem to be moving much more cautiously than they did just a few months ago and some are taking their time assessing all their options along the South Coast of Santa Barbara County.

-The ramifications of the rising mortgage rates, Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, the Federal Government’s partial shutdown, the Federal $10,000 limit on State tax deductions and the memories of the fire & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
+The ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, rising insurance premiums, the trade tensions between China and Europe, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
 The median sales priced Santa Barbara home would translate to a real estate tax of $14,190+/- per year.
 Other tax cuts may offset this limit deduction, but this would be a good time to meet with your CPA or financial advisor for advice on these issues.
 Only time will tell how these new tax rules will play out and how they will affect our real estate values.
 Supply and demand dynamics have and will continue to affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.

-Feel free to contact me with any real estate related questions and Happy 2019 to All!
+Feel free to contact me with any real estate related questions.